 Author: Moumita Paul

-How to make samosa recipe step by step with pictures
+How to make samosa with step by step pictures

-- Then take the ajwain and little crush it with the help of the rolling pin.
+- Then take 1 ½ tsp ajwain and a little crush it with the help of the rolling pin.

-- Mix the half-crushed ajwain to the flour, add salt to it.
+- Mix the half-crushed ajwain with the flour, add salt to it.
 Mix it well.

 - Now, add ghee or clarified butter to it and mix it well with the flour with your fingertips until the mixture becomes crumbly.

 - Now, add little water(at room temperature) to it and start kneading.

 - As we want a firm dough (not a soft and smooth dough like poori), we will add little water each time and knead it.
 For me, it takes a 3/4 cup(≈177ml) of water for 2 ½ cups(≈320g) of flour.